joonleesky/LeetCode/Readme.md

 ### Array

 #### Time Complexity
-- Access: O(1): directly access by address
+- Access: O(1): directly access by address.
-- Insert: O(n): requires moving all the elements in the memory
+- Insert: O(n): requires moving all the elements in the memory.
-- Delete: O(n): requires moving all the elements in the memory
+- Delete: O(n): requires moving all the elements in the memory.
-- Edit: O(1): access then change the value
+- Edit: O(1): access then change the value.

 #### Two-pointer technique

-- O(n) time complexity to compute the sum of sub-arrays
+- O(n) time complexity to compute the sum of sub-arrays.
-- For a singly linked list, you cannot use this technique
+- Obviously, this technique cannot be used in a singly linked list.
-- LeetCode: 0015-3sum, 0042-trapping-rain-water
+- LeetCode: 0015-3sum, 0042-trapping-rain-water.
 ```
 left_idx = 0, right_idx = len(arr)-1
 while True: